 If you are not planning on buying a car, you should choose housing close to the downtown or one of the regular bus routes.

 You may also use one of the private taxi companies in Peterborough.
 Taxis are also called “cabs”.
 Settlement.Org provides more information on travelling by taxi.

 Bicycles, scooters and electric bikes are very popular in Peterborough especially in the summer.
 The City has special “bicycle only” lanes on certain streets.
-The Peterborough Moves website has information on cycling routes and walking trails in the City.
+The Peterborough Moves website has information on cycling routes in the City and County.